On relevance of modified gravities

-The theory of frame field, $h^a{}_\mu$, also known as Absolute Parallelism (AP), has large symmetry group which includes both global symmetries of Special Relativity (this defines the signature) and local symmetries, the pseudogroup {\it Diff}$(D)$, of General Relativity.
+{\bfseries\S2.
+Frame field theory.
+Co- and contra-singularities in AP and the unique equation.}\quad The theory of frame field, $h^a{}_\mu$, also known as Absolute Parallelism (AP), has a large symmetry group which includes both the global symmetries of Special Relativity (defining the signature) and the local symmetries, pseudogroup {\it Diff}$(D)$, of General Relativity.

-AP is more appropriate as a modified gravity, or just a good theory with topological charges and quasi-charges (their phenomenology, at some conditions and to a certain extent, can look like a quantum field theory) \cite{tc}.
+AP is more appropriate as a modified gravity, or just a good theory with topological charges and quasi-charges (their phenomenology, at some conditions and to the certain extent, can look like a quantum field theory) \cite{on,tc}.
 In this case, the Ricci tensor has very specific form (due to field equations; linear approximation):

 this form does not cause the Weyl polarizations growth, see (1); so the weak gravity regime (but not the trivial solution!$\cdot\!$) is stable.